Underground Petroleum Storage Systems

 This includes operation disruptions or equipment failures.

-For the decommissioning of a storage system, records must be kept for at least 7 years from the date of decomissioning.
+For the decommissioning of a storage system, records must be kept for at least 7 years from the date of decommissioning.

-If UPSS reponsibility is transferred, the previously responsible person must provide all documents for the system to the newly responsible person within 30 days.
+If UPSS responsibility is transferred, the previously responsible person must provide all documents for the system to the newly responsible person within 30 days.

 Fuel handling and managing run-off from service station forecourts